prosimcorp/monitoring-stack/README.md

 Pay special attention to the `spec.path` because there is where the desired stack will be defined, setting the parameter to `./flux/develop` or to `./flux/production`

-Anyway, as described previously, we did it for you in the templates, i.e. the template for [FluxCD Template](https://github.com/prosimcorp/fluxcd-template)
+Anyway, as described previously, we did it for you in the templates, i.e. the template inside [FluxCD Template](https://github.com/prosimcorp/fluxcd-template)

 ## Troubleshooting